anuraghazra/anuraghazra.github.io/README.md

         └───templates

+## Tools Used

+1. Gatsby.js (of course)
+2. Styled Components for styling
+3. Cypress for E2E Testing
+4. Jest for Unit Testing
+5. TravisCI for CI/CD

 ## :v: Contributing

 *NOTE: if you want to change the [blog content](./content) or fix any typo you can do that from github's ui without cloning the repo locally*